-The A Level enables students to apply for a wide variety of courses post A Level.
-It is a valuable and well-received qualification that will support a balanced package of A Levels in preparation for a wide range of post A Level studies.
-The emphasis on studio work and the nature of the two-year course makes A Level Art and Design an excellent third or fourth subject.
+The A-level enables students to apply for a wide variety of courses post A-level.
+It is a valuable and well-received qualification that will support a balanced package of A-levels in preparation for a wide range of post A-level studies.
+The emphasis on studio work and the nature of the two-year course make A-level Art and Design an excellent third or fourth subject.
 The course lends itself to providing evidence of independent research that holds it in good stead as a supporting subject in a wide range of degree courses.